saychuwho/IMRLEnv/README.md

   - When certain amount of vehicles pass through Intersection
   - When "total average waiting time" exceed "allowed waiting time"

+- At training mode, time scale will be 12.

 ## Agents

 - Random Agent
-- DQN based Agent(Work in Progress)
+- DQN based Agent(code is done, specific parameters needed to update)

 ## Platform Setting